macluczak/MultiTool/README.md

 # MultiTool

 ## Application for Android that uses available sensors for convenient visualization of the necessary data for the user: ambient temperature, location of device states, etc...
+Implementation of the Google Maps* fragment displaying the current location

 ## Inform user about temperature by notification alert
  ----------